jayvalentine/z80-os/kernel/docs/SYSCALLS.md

 #### 2: `int sread(void)`

-Blocks until a byte is available from the terminal, then returns the received byte, zero-extended to 16 bits.
+Returns a byte received from the terminal, zero-extended to 16 bits.
+If no byte is available, returns `-1`.